fernnetwork/fern-contracts/README.md

 these tokens from an exchange and deposit them into the `FernBlockReward`.

 ### FernBlockReward
-Rewards block miner with ERC-20 tokens when a block is mined.
-The default token can be specified during deployment of this contract.
+Rewards block miner with ERC-20 tokens for every block mined.
 Default token used is Leaf.
-This can
+This can be changed to any ERC-20 compliant token contract during deployment of this contract.